acadTags/Rare-disease-identification/README.md

     - a fine-tuning approach with Huggingface Transformers is in `other_scripts/step3.8_fine_tune_bert_with_trainer.py`.

 If all files are set (MIMIC-III data, SemEHR outputs, BERT models), the main steps of the whole pipeline can be run with `python run_main_steps.py`.

-Note: This is mainly research-based implementation, rather than well-engineered software, but we hope that the code, data, and results provide more details to this work and are useful.

 ## Reproducing results from the paper